 Psst, wanna know a secret?
 Okay, I’ll tell you anyway.

 I’ve heard it said, that if you keep one finger over the delete button on your keyboard—you know the one I’m talking about—that you can actually maintain peace and harmony in your house.

-Anyway, please be advised: don’t try this delete button thing at home as results may vary.
+Oh, please be advised: don’t try this delete button thing at home as results may vary.
 In any case, this measure should never be attempted by a wife—the delete button is only husband approved.

 The preceding was a public service announcement.

 Nevertheless, you are all welcomed here “In My Cluttered Attic” anytime.
-I’m gratified you—or anyone for that matter—had the courage to venture in this far.
+I’m gratified you—or anyone for that matter—had the courage to venture this far.